Dailoski/docker-training/02-dockerfile/README.md

 ## Summary

 In this exercise, you learned how to create a Dockerfile for the Todos.Api project.
 You also learned how to build a Docker image, run a Docker container, view the logs of the running container, stop the container, and remove the container.

+For more information on `Dockerfile` instructions, refer to the [official documentation](https://docs.docker.com/reference/dockerfile/).